American Standard Faucets Review & Rating Updated: April 10, 2026

 All the rest are gone, their manufacturing offshored to Asia and Mexico.

-Americast® is a patented laminated material used to make American Standard bathtubs.
+Americast® is a patented laminated material used to make bathtubs.
 The process bonds a high-quality porcelain surface to a formed steel bathtub reinforced with a composite backing.

 The three-layer sandwich construction allows the company to use a lighter gauge steel to reduce weight to half as much as traditional cast iron.
-It better resists warping, has better heat retention, improved sound-dampening qualities, and is nearly as durable.
+It has the same rigidity, better resists warping, has better heat retention, improved sound-dampening qualities, and is very nearly as durable.

 Mechanical and hydraulic presses stamp tub shapes out of low-carbon sheet steel in a series of operations that form the tub step-by-step, shaping the steel slowly until a finished tub is the result.